CosyVerif/data-server/scenarios/AddUserTest.md

 -- The test will cover adding a user. many cases (case -- sucess or cases errors) can have present itself to us :
 --
--- * add a existing user,
+-- * add a user exist,
--- * add a not existing user,
+-- * add a user not exist,
 -- * unauthorized add user,
 -- * internal server error
 -- ...